-CBS planned to broadcast Alfred Hitchcock's 1960 movie Psycho in September 1966.
-Following the tragic murder of Valerie Jeanne Percy just days before the movie was set to air, the network postponed the broadcast due to concerned Midwestern affiliates.
-Although the network insisted it would eventually show the movie, which it had already edited for content, it never did.
+CBS planned to air Alfred Hitchcock’s iconic horror movie Psycho in September 1966.
+Following a tragic murder just days before the scheduled broadcast, the network decided to postpone showing the movie due to concerned Midwestern affiliates.
+Although CBS insisted it would eventually air Psycho, which it had already edited for content, it never did.

 Today, even those who haven’t seen Psycho are familiar with its famous shower scenes.
 After all, it’s been parodied countless times in movies and on television.
 Hitchcock is a household name and many of his movies, including Psycho, are considered classics.
 Less well-known is the fact that Psycho was supposed to have its television premiere in September 1966 but never did.

 Psycho Scheduled on The CBS Friday Night Movie